TrevorBuchanan/AgAIDResearch/ProjectNotes.md

 ### Models' Results Notes:
 NOTE: For quick reference, the best winter wheat model is model 14 which was trained on dataset 8, and the best spring wheat model is model 1 which was trained on dataset 1.

+**Model statistics definitions**
+Each model tests a different configuration with the areas being varied being: Season (Spring or winter), variate (one or all of: cigreen0, cigreen, evi2, gndvi0, gndvi, ndvi, rdvi, savi, sr), Vanilla or stacked (one or multiple LSTM layers), SMOTE (raw data, bulked to level data, cut to level data).

+Descriptions of model statistics:
+- Average percent error: Average of the averages of each plots's actual vs predicted percent error at each day
+- Average RMSE: Average of RMSE for each plot
+- Most accurate date: The average of all the most accurate prediction days
+- Average accuracy at the best date: The average of each plot's best prediction day

 **Saved data sets 1: Trained on raw training data**
 Number of testing sets: 6, Number of training sets: 24